How to get a $50,000 personal loan

 |Best Egg||8.99% – 35.99% (with autopay)||$2,000 – $50,000||600|

 If you have good or excellent credit, LightStream is worth considering.
 It offers some of the most competitive interest rates on personal loans in the industry, and borrowers have the flexibility to select a loan term and funding date that works best for them.
 Even better, there are no origination fees, and you won’t be charged a prepayment penalty if you decide to pay the loan off early.
-LightStream will also beat any competitor’s rate for a comparable personal loan product by 0.1 percentage points to earn your business.
+LightStream will also beat any competitor’s rate for a comparable personal loan product by 0.1 percent through its Rate Beat program.

 SoFi offers an innovative borrowing experience.
-You can view your rate in just 60 seconds with no impact on your credit score and, if approved, receive loan proceeds the same day.
-Along with its simplified application process, SoFi also extends other perks to its customers, including free access to financial education resources, financial coaches and unemployment protection in the unlikely event you lose your job while repaying the loan.
-You can also get a discounted interest rate when you opt for autopay.
+You can view your rate in just 60 seconds with no impact on your credit score and, if approved, receive your loan within a few business days.
+Along with its simplified application process, SoFi also extends other perks to its customers, including free access to financial education resources, financial coaches and unemployment protection in the event you lose your job while repaying the loan.
+You can also get a discounted interest rate when you sign up for autopay.

 A $50,000 personal loan from Upgrade could be ideal if you have less than perfect credit.
 Most loans are funded within one business day, and there are no prepayment penalties.
-You can choose a loan term of up to seven years and a monthly payment that works for your budget.
-Keep in mind that despite the flexible qualification criteria, you’ll pay an origination fee between 1.85 percent and 8.99 percent to secure a loan.
+You can choose a loan term between two to seven years and a monthly payment that works for your budget.
+But despite the flexible qualification criteria, you’ll pay an origination fee between 1.85 percent and 9.99 percent when you borrow a loan.

 If you have good credit, you can get a competitive interest rate on a personal loan from Best Egg.
-Loans are also available to borrowers with lower credit scores if their income is on the higher end.
+Loans are also available to borrowers with lower credit scores if their income is on the higher end — just expect higher rates.
 You could get approved and funded on the same day, and there are no prepayment penalties if you choose to pay the loan off ahead of schedule.
-However, an origination fee between 0.99 percent and 5.99 percent applies.
-If you select a four-year term, the origination fee will be at least 4.99 percent.
+However, Upgrade charges an origination fee between 0.99 percent and 8.99 percent.
+And for most borrowers, its loans only go up to $35,000.
+You may be able to qualify for a loan of $50,000, but it pays to look elsewhere first.

 Costs of a $50,000 personal loan in the long term

-Ideally, you want a loan with a short repayment period and a low interest rate to minimize borrowing costs.
+Ideally, you want a loan with a short repayment period and a low interest rate to minimize costs.
 Some borrowers choose an extended loan term to get more affordable monthly payments, but there are a few drawbacks.
-You’ll pay more in interest as the lender will have more time to collect from you (assuming you don’t pay the loan off early).
+You’ll pay more in interest as the lender will have more time to collect from you.
 Plus, personal loans with longer terms tend to have higher interest rates.

 To illustrate, assume you get a 3-year, $50,000 personal loan with a 10.5 percent interest rate.
 Your monthly payment will be $1,625, and you’ll pay $8,504.40 in interest over the life of the loan.
 But if you opt for a 5-year term and get a 12.5 percent interest rate, your monthly payment will drop to $1,125.
 However, you’ll pay $17,493.81 in interest over the loan term.